manufactured home with palm trees in charleston sc

 Manufactured Home Insurance Questions — Answered

-Manufactured home insurance, sometimes called mobile home insurance, is a specialized policy designed specifically for homes built to HUD code standards in a factory and transported to a permanent site.
-Standard homeowners insurance policies are designed for site-built construction and typically do not adequately cover manufactured homes.
-In South Carolina, if your manufactured home is financed, your lender will require insurance as a condition of your loan.
-Even if your home is owned outright, manufactured home insurance is strongly advisable.
+Mobile home insurance, also called manufactured home insurance, is a specialized policy designed specifically for homes built to HUD code standards in a factory and transported to a permanent site.
+Standard homeowners insurance policies are designed for site-built construction and typically do not adequately cover mobile or manufactured homes.
+In South Carolina, if your mobile home is financed, your lender will require insurance as a condition of your loan.
+Even if your home is owned outright, mobile home insurance is strongly advisable.
 It is designed to help protect your dwelling, your personal property, your liability exposure, and your additional living expenses if your home becomes uninhabitable after a covered loss.
 Coverage terms, conditions, and availability vary by policy and carrier.

-No. Standard manufactured home policies specifically exclude flood damage, the same exclusion that applies to site-built homeowners policies.
-For manufactured homeowners in the Lowcountry, this is one of the most critical coverage gaps to address.
+No. Standard mobile home and manufactured home policies specifically exclude flood damage, the same exclusion that applies to site-built homeowners policies.
+For mobile home owners in the Lowcountry, this is one of the most critical coverage gaps to address.
 Many homes in Berkeley and Charleston counties, including properties outside FEMA-designated high-risk flood zones, face real flood exposure from heavy rainfall events, tidal surge, and drainage system capacity near tidal creeks and low-lying areas.
 A separate flood policy through the NFIP or a private carrier is the only way to address this gap.
-We quote both options for manufactured homeowners across South Carolina and can help you understand your property's actual flood exposure.
+We quote both options for mobile home owners across South Carolina and can help you understand your property's actual flood exposure.

 Get a Manufactured Home Insurance Quote